Contact us to Stay in Provincetown MA

 Or on the Prince Albert Guest House B&B Blog

 Bob Sanborn (pictured walking "Texas" along Provincetown's Harbor) acquired the guest house at 164 Commercial Street previously known as the Captain & His Ship and Officer's Quarters in May 2007.
 In December 2007 we acquired 166 Commercial Street known as the Prince Albert Guest House.
 The properties were combined in 2008 to become an eighteen room luxury complex: the Prince Albert Guest House.
 Both properties have been bed & breakfasts for nearly a half century, and are known by locals as Provincetown's Crown Jewels.
 Starting April 2015 we sold the 166 Commercial property to new owners Stan & Josh whom will run the "sister property" under the name "Queen Vic Ptown"!
-Both properties were formerly sea captain's homes overlooking the harbor, they are perfect for bed and breakfasts given their large stately rooms and location on prime Commercial Street in PTown's fashionable west end.
+Both properties were formerly sea captain's homes overlooking the harbor and so they are perfect for bed and breakfasts given their large stately rooms and location on prime Commercial Street in PTown's fashionable west end.
 Prior to making Provincetown his home Bob served on several non-profit boards including the Sammons Center for the Arts, Dallas Arts Development Corporation, the Emeritus Board of GLSEN, North Lake Community College Mortgage Banking Advisory Group and was an executive with Fannie Mae for almost 25 years as well as an an international consultant, a CPA and sold luxury real estate with Dave Perry Miller & Associates in Dallas, Texas.
 Bob grew up in Connecticut and Maine and graduated from the University of Connecticut thereafter living in Washington D.C., Los Angeles and Dallas.
 Bob has proudly given back to the community by working for Provincetown as its Director of Tourism 2009 -2012 and he is on the Board of Assessors for PTown.